Globus Online Data Transfer

 • Data can be transferred directly between your computer and an Untrusted Endpoint.

-• Faster transfer rates as compared to scp and sftp.
+• Much faster transfer rates compared to scp and sftp.

-• Data transfers automatically suspends and resumes as your computer goes to sleep, wakes up, or reboots.
+• Data transfers automatically suspend and resume as your computer goes to sleep, wakes up, or reboots.

 • The mechanism for transferring data between your laptop/workstation (Untrusted Endpoint) and a NOAA RDHPCS UDTN is exactly the same.